Acceleration glitch forces some Toronto buses off the roads.

 Share via Email

-TORONTO — The Toronto Transit Commission has parked all 153 of its extra-long articulated buses because of a problem with "unexpected acceleration."
+TORONTO — The Toronto Transit Commission says most of its 153 extra-long articulated buses that had to repaired through the night because of a problem with "unexpected acceleration" are back in service.

-The TTC says it pulled the 18-metre long buses out of service after two of the vehicles experienced a "full throttle" situation.
+The TTC had pulled the 18-metre long buses off the roads after two of the vehicles experienced a "full throttle" situation.

 It happened to one bus during routine maintenance and the other as it was being driven back to a garage, forcing the driver to quickly regain control of the vehicle